lauragift21/Ride-My-Way/README.md

 ## Optional Features

-- Users can only see and respond to ride offers from their friends on the application .
+- Users can only see and respond to ride offers from their friends on the application.
 - Passengers get real time notifications when their request is accepted or rejected

 ## Technologies